 We know it can be frustrating that tickets sell out so quickly, and please know that we do our best to make sure our ticket process is fair and well-publicized via our website and Notification List.
 But ultimately, this is a popular show and we’re really genuinely sorry that you weren’t able to get tickets.
 Keep trying, because we’d love to see you!

 The Salon of Shame was founded as a community event.
 We’re not a production company — just working folks with day jobs who do this for fun.
-We’ve tried the event in bigger venues and it generally isn’t as intimate as we’d like, with the exception of an occasional show at Cornish Playhouse, where ticket availability is much higher.
+Bigger venues aren’t generally as intimate as we’d like, but we usually hold a couple of shows each year at Cornish Playhouse, where ticket availability is much higher.

 We also encourage you to host your own Salon of Shame at your home with your friends!
 That’s our origin story: a bunch of us sitting in Ariel’s basement, reading our worst adolescent writing to each other between chugs of cheap wine and guffaws.
 Yes, we think the Salon of Shame at Theatre Off Jackson is awesome — but we promise you that hosting your own mini-Salon with your friends can be just as much fun, and seats are guaranteed.

 Thanks to each and every one of you for all your support for our silly little show.
 We’re as surprised as anyone that we’ve been doing this for over decade!